-Question Answer RAG Areas for Improvement Has the authority prepared a suitable capital Yes, a Capital Strategy document is prepared which is an overarching publication strategy? covering the Treasury Management Strategy Statement (TMSS) and Capital strategy.
-Programme.
+Question Answer RAG Areas for Improvement Has the authority prepared a suitable capital Yes, a Capital Strategy document is prepared which is an overarching publication strategy? covering the Treasury Management Strategy Statement (TMSS) and Capital Programme.
 The Capital Programme covers a longer 10 year period.
 The Capital Strategy, Capital Programme and TMSS are presented to the Public Accountability Conference in February each year as part of the budget setting process and are approved by the PCC.
 The documents are published on the PCCs website as part of the Key Financial Publications section.
 Has the authority set prudential indicators in Yes, these are included in the Annual Capital Strategy and Treasury Management line with the Prudential Code?
 Strategy Statement.
 Does the authority have in place suitable Yes, these are monitored by Financial Services staff and reported to the PCC Public mechanisms for monitoring its performance Accountability Conference and Joint Audit Committee in the quarterly TM update against the prudential indicators that it has reports.
-Is the authority aware of its statutory Yes, initial budget reports are presented to the public meeting of the Police and obligations in respect of the budget-setting Crime Panel as part of the precept setting meeting in January. process? crime raner as part or the precept setting meeting in January. process: The formal budget reports including the Joint CFO statement on the robustness of the budget and the council tax requirement are presented to the PCC Public Accountability Conference in February each year.
-Has the authority set a halanced hudget for the Yes, as endorsed by the PCC at the budget setting meeting in February. current year? tes, as chastised by the root at the badget setting in restauty.
+Is the authority aware of its statutory Yes, initial budget reports are presented to the public meeting of the Police and obligations in respect of the budget-setting Crime Panel as part of the precept setting meeting in January. process?
+The formal budget reports including the Joint CFO statement on the robustness of the budget and the council tax requirement are presented to the PCC Public Accountability Conference in February each year.
+Yes, as endorsed by the PCC at the budget setting meeting in February. current year?
 Is the authority aware of the circumstances Yes, the Joint CFO is fully aware of the s114 requirements but Cumbria is not under which it should issue a Section 114 remotely close to needing to issue one in the near future. notice and how it would go about doing so?
-Does the authority's most recent budget report Yes include a statement by the CFO on the robustness of the estimates and a statement of the adequacy of the proposed financial reserves?
-Does this report accurately identify and Not specifically, although a separate risk assessment is produced which explains and Review the S25 report to see what consider the most significant estimates used to quantifies the impact of variations to key budget assumptions improvements can and should be made prepare the budget, the potential for these estimates being incorrect and the impact should this be the case?
+Does the authority's most recent budget repor Yes include a statement by the CFO on the robustness of the estimates and a statement of the adequacy of the proposed financial reserves?
+Does this report accurately identify and Not specifically, although a separate risk assessment is produced which explains and Review the S25 report to see what quantifies the impact of variations to key budget assumptions improvements can and should be made prepare the budget, the potential for these estimates being incorrect and the impact should this be the case?
 Does the authority have sufficient reserves to Yes, a separate Reserves Strategy is produced to accompany the annual budget ensure its financial sustainability for the report, Medium Term Financial Forecast (MTFF) and Capital Strategy.
 The Reserves foreseeable future?
 Strategy covers planned use of reserves over a 10 year timeframe to match the Capital Strategy.
-This Reserves Strategy is also published on the PCCs website in the Key Financial Publications section of the website. · · · · · · · · · · · · · · · · · · · Yes, the Reserves Strategy provides a forecast for the next 10 years which is fully authority's reserves, whether these are compatible with the 4 year MTFF and longer term 10 year capital Strategy. sufficient to ensure the authority's ongoing financial sustainability and the action that the authority is to take to address any shortfall?
+This Reserves Strategy is also published on the PCCs website in the Key Financial Publications section of the website.
+1 Yes, the Reserves Strategy provides a forecast for the next 10 years which is fully authority's reserves, whether these are compatible with the 4 year MTFF and longer term 10 year capital Strategy. sufficient to ensure the authority's ongoing financial sustainability and the action that the authority is to take to address any shortfall?